Hagtronics/SDRpp-FrequencyManager-Spreadsheet-Tool/README.md

 Documentation: See the PDF User Guide in the 'docs' directory.

-Source: Get the script snd the example spreadsheet from the the 'src' directory.
+Source: Get the Python script and the example spreadsheet from the the 'src' directory.

 Tested on: Python 3.12 and SDR++ V1.2.1